 The PIX Integration Profile achieves the integration of disparate Patient Identifier Domains by using a cross-referencing approach between Patient Identifiers associated with the same patient.
-This section discusses how this approach is compatible with environments that wish to establish
+This section discusses how this approach is compatible with environments that wish to establish master patient identifiers (MPI), or enterprise MPI (eMPI) systems.
+An eMPI may be considered a particular variation in implementation of the PIX Integration Profile.

-The concept of an MPI is a rather broad concept, yet it is most often associated with the creation of a master patient identifier domain.
+The concept of an MPI is a rather broad concept, yet it is most often associated with the creation of 1200 a master patient identifier domain.
 Such a master domain is considered more broadly applicable or more "enterprise-level" than the other patient identifier domains it includes.
 Such a hierarchical inclusion of patient identification domains into a "master patient identification domain" can be considered a particular case of patient cross-reference, where the patient identifiers in the various domains are cross-referenced to the patient identifiers of the master domain.
-Two possible configurations are depicted by Figure 5.4-1.
+Two possible 1205 configurations are depicted by Figure 5.4-1.